Running a business online has numerous benefits that will make your work a lot easier, but it also has a huge downside you need to know of.

 Keyloggers can record your keystrokes and let the hacker figure out your passwords, and DNS hijacking malware can lead you to a fake credit card website where, if you fall for it and enter your credit card credentials, the other party receives access to your entire bank account.

-If you suspect that you have malware on your computer, you’re potentially at risk of any of this happening, so it’s best to remove it right away.
+If you suspect that you have malware on your computer, you’re potentially at risk of this happening, so it’s best to remove it right away.

 Your operating system most likely has some built-in malware protection, to begin with, but it’s best to play safe and download a free anti-virus app to double-check if you have any dormant infection on your machine, and if so, remove it ASAP.

-There are a lot of great VPN providers out there for very little money, so you should definitely check some of them out.
-Just make sure that they use a good tunneling protocol such as OpenVPN and that they don’t keep logs of your traffic themselves (because some of them do).
+There are a lot of great VPN providers out there for a little money, so definitely check some of them out.
+Just make sure they use a good tunneling protocol such as OpenVPN and that they don’t keep logs of your traffic themselves (because some of them do).

 One of the most common reasons for a massive security breach in a company is due to an employee’s error.
 Whether it’s plugging in an infected flash drive in order to download some data or not changing up their passwords as frequently as they should, it’s something that you want to prevent - and the best way to do so is to educate your employees about the potential risks, and teach them how to avoid said risks.